colinta/SublimeClipboardManager/README.md

 `clipboard_manager_next` (`super+pageup` aka `super+fn+up`)

-Goes to the next entry in the history, but doesn't paste.  (the content will appear as a status message)
+Goes to the next entry in the history, but doesn't paste.
+The content will appear as a status message and in a panel.

 `clipboard_manager_previous` (`super+pagedown` aka `super+fn+down`)

-Goes to the previous entry in the history, but doesn't paste.  (the content will appear as a status message)
+Goes to the previous entry in the history, but doesn't paste.
+The content will appear as a status message and in a panel.

 `clipboard_manager_choose_and_paste` (`super+ctrl+alt+v`)

-Shows the clipboard history in a "quick panel" so you can pick an entry from the history.
+Shows the clipboard history in an quick panel so you can pick an entry from the history, also shows the "current selected item" in an output panel.

 `clipboard_manager_show` (`super+ctrl+shift+v, /`)

-Shows the clipboard history in an "output panel", and points to the current clipboard item.
+Shows the clipboard history in an output panel, and points to the current clipboard item.
 This was mostly useful for development, but you might find it beneficial as well.

 - - - - - -